11bus11/theatre-booking/README.md

 #### Unfixed bugs

 ### Deployment
-This project was deployed with Heroku.
+This project was deployed with Heroku, and used Whitenoice for its static files.

 - Create an account at Heroku, and do not forget you need to confirm your e-mail to do this.
 - Create a list of dependencies in a text file named requirements (pip3 freeze > requirements.txt).